-Market wrap: iron ore prices remain elevated as trade tensions flare
+Market wrap: iron ore prices remain elevated, trade tensions flare

-We examine a number of important developments in the iron ore market from the past week.
+We examine a number of important developments in the iron ore market form the past week.

 The geopolitics game